 John 3:1-8, 15-16, 16:4-15 / 1 Corinthians 12 / Galatians 5:16-25 / Ephesians 1:13-14, 5:18-21

 We believe that man was directly created in the image of God to enjoy His fellowship and to fulfill God’s Will on earth.
-Man sinned by voluntary act of personal disobedience to the Will of God; as a result all men are spiritually dead and subject to the certainty of physical death.
-The fall of man was a non-repeatable historical fact, the effects of which are transmitted to all men, each of whom is born with a sinful nature and sin habitually in thought, word and deed.
+Man sinned by a voluntary act of personal disobedience to the Will of God; as a result all men are spiritually dead and subject to the certainty of physical death.
+The fall of man was a non-repeatable historical fact, the effects of which are transmitted to all men, each of whom is born with a sinful nature and sin habitually in thought, word, and deed.

 Genesis 1:26-27, 2:7, 3:3-4 / Romans 1:18-32, 3:23 / Ephesians 2:1-3